Žan Benedičič

-Žan Benedičič (born 3 October 1995) is a Slovenian footballer who plays as an attacking midfielder for Slovenian PrvaLiga side Koper.
-He also represented Slovenia at various youth levels.
+Žan Benedičič (born 3 October 1995) is a Slovenian footballer who plays as an attacking midfielder for Triglav Kranj.
+He represented Slovenia at various youth levels.

 Club career

-Milan
+AC Milan

-After progressing through the youth ranks at Milan, Benedičič broke into the Milan Primavera side.
-For the Primavera side in the 2013–14 season, Benedičič made 35 appearances in all competitions and scored 6 goals.
+After progressing through the youth ranks at AC Milan, Benedičič broke into the Milan Primavera side.
+In the 2013–14 season, he made 35 appearances for the Primavera side in all competitions, and also scored 6 goals.

 During the 2014–15 pre-season, he was called up to the Milan senior team for the tour of the United States by new Milan manager and his former youth coach Filippo Inzaghi, but on 29 July 2014, he flew home from the tour, strengthening speculation that he was preparing to sign on loan for Leeds United.
 On 30 July his agent Amir Ružnić confirmed Benedičič was close to a move to Leeds.

 Loan to Leeds United

 On 4 August 2014, it was confirmed that he had signed for Leeds United on a one-year loan deal, with the option for Leeds to buy at the end of the loan.
 Leeds head coach David Hockaday described Benedičič as "a versatile, strong and technical midfield player".
 He made his début for Leeds on 12 August when he came on as a substitute in the 63rd minute in a League Cup game against Accrington Stanley.
 Benedičič made his league début for Leeds United on 30 August in a 1–0 victory against Bolton Wanderers at Elland Road.

 Shortly after making his debut, Benedičič picked up a knee injury with would rule him out for the season after he required knee surgery.